 Not researching your furniture choices

-It takes me a really really long time to make decisions on big ticket items in my home.
+It takes me a very long time to make decisions on big ticket items in my home.
 Like a couch, dining table or chairs.
 I like to research everything I can before I make a purchase.
-I measure sizes, step it out, visit every store, price everything and think think think.
-I currently have a dining table with no chairs.
-I haven’t had chairs for weeks actually (we have to sit at the kitchen bench!).
-I am so indecisive about the chairs and I didn’t want to buy something just because I had to.
-I am happy to wait until I get the right vibe.
+I measure sizes, step it out, visit every store, price everything and sit with my thoughts for a while.
+It will pay off in the long run if you take your time.
+Rushing will only leave you with wasted money and incorrect furniture sizes.

 Don’t settle just because it works